remy/remysharp.com/public/drafts/jsbin-part-2.md

 ## Part 4: The cost

 In July 2014, JS Bin *finally* landed [Pro accounts](https://jsbin.com/upgrade).
 The aim of this would be for JS Bin to eventually be self-sustaining.
-It's been running out of my pocket for the previous 6 year (for server and related costs), and development and design (2014 excluded) had been lovely "donated" by myself and Danny (who is responsible for the design).
+It's been running out of my pocket for the previous 6 years (for server and related costs), and development and design (2014 excluded) had been lovingly "donated" by myself and Danny (who is responsible for the design).

 In 2014, I decided to give JS Bin a full shot, and employed two (amazing) developers, [Giulia Alfonsi](https://twitter.com/electric_g) and [Fabien O'Carroll](https://twitter.com/allouis_) to work with me full time on JS Bin.